Sam Maguire Cup: New trophy

-The GAA commissioned a replica from Kilkenny-based silversmith Desmond A. Byrne and the replica is the trophy that has been used ever since.
-The silver for the new cup was donated by Johnson Matthey Ireland at the behest of Kieran D. Eustace Managing Director, a native of Newtowncashel Co.
-Longford.
+The GAA commissioned a replica from Kilkenny-based silversmith Desmond A. Byrne and the replica is the trophy that has been used since.
+The silver for the new cup was donated by Johnson Matthey Ireland at the behest of Kieran Eustace, the managing director.
 Meath's Joe Cassells was the first recipient of "Sam Óg".
-Meath have the distinction of being the last team to lift the old Sam Maguire and the first team to lift the new one following their back-to-back victories in 1987 and 1988.
+Meath were the last team to lift the old Sam Maguire and the first team to lift the new one following their back-to-back victories in 1987 and 1988.

-Cork won the new trophy on consecutive occasions in the late-1980s and early-1990s (1989, 1990), while Kerry did likewise during the mid-2000s (2006, 2007).

-Dublin are the only team to win the new trophy on more than two consecutive occasions, achieving a historic achievement of six-in-a-row during the second half of the 2010s (2015, 2016, 2017, 2018, 2019 and 2020).

-Stephen Cluxton of Dublin is the only captain to have won the new trophy seven times as captain, doing so in 2013, 2015, 2016, 2017, 2018, 2019 and 2020.
-No other person as ever won either the old or new trophy as captain more than twice.
-Two other men have won the new trophy twice as captain: Declan O'Sullivan of Kerry and Brian Dooher of Tyrone.

-In 2010, the GAA asked the same silversmith to produce another replica of the trophy (the third Sam Maguire Cup) although this was to be used only for marketing purposes.
+In 2010, the GAA asked the same silversmith to produce another replica of the trophy, although this was to be used only for marketing purposes.

 Tyrone's former county board chairman Cuthbert Donnelly was tasked with guarding the Sam Maguire Cup following his county's All-Ireland SFC wins of 2003, 2005, 2008 and 2021.
 Donnelly had a special case made so as to store the trophy safely when it was being transported over long distances.
 When Donnelly returned it in "pristine condition" to Des Byrne, the Kilkenny silversmith who had created it, Byrne gifted Donnelly a silver memento, so impressed was he by Donnelly's efforts at preventing damage to the trophy.

 The Dublin team briefly lost the trophy in New York in 2018 but subsequently retrieved it.